Art for all people (Easy Language)

 The Monument of Hope is to be brought to many countries around the world.

-It is intended to show that we can have a good future after Corona and include everyone.
-To make this work, a sledge was specially built.
-The sledge can be used to push the monument into a container.
+It's meant to demonstrate that we can have a bright future after the coronavirus pandemic and include everyone.
+To make this possible, a sled was specially built.
+The sled can be used to push the monument into a container.

-If the monument was everywhere, the container might be converted into a small museum.
+If the memorial was everywhere, the container might be converted into a small museum.
 The museum should be easily accessible to everyone.

 It is intended to show how art can include all people.